Step-by-Step Guide to French Macarons

 Allow them to cool, then fill with your favorite fillings/frostings.

 Here I used my basic very vanilla frosting that I kept white for 1 batch macarons and tinted blue for another.
 You can tint the frosting any color you like OR you can use other fillings.
-I list several in the recipe notes below!
+I list several in the recipe notes below, so there’s plenty to choose from.
+Have fun with those fillings!

 Be sure to read through all of the recipe instructions before you begin so you know the what, when, where, and why’s of the recipe.
-Also, read my quick tips below!
+Also, read my Quick Tips for Success below.
 You’re guaranteed better success doing both.

 Basic French Macarons